What You Need to Know About Microsoft 365 Copilot

 Copilot in Teams.
 Copilot is also integrated into Microsoft Teams, helping to manage meetings and communications effectively.
 It helps you keep track of your schedule, prepare for meetings, and follow up on action items.
 This reduces the time spent organizing and allows you to focus more on productive discussions.

-What are Microsoft 365 Copilot license requirements?
+What are the Copilot for Microsoft 365 license requirements?

-How much does Microsoft 365 Copilot cost?
+What does Copilot for Microsoft 365 cost?

 That being said, you do not have to buy Copilot for every user.
 It's actually expected that you won't.
 This is where your AI strategy begins, deciding who within the organization will see the most value and ROI from Microsoft 365 Copilot.